mbasnak/FicTracCodes/README.md

 # FicTracCodes

-This repository has the C and Python codes to use with fictrac v2
+This repository has some Python codes to use with fictrac v2.
+I used these when I first transitioned from fictrac v1 to v2, but have now moved on.